 Azinger breaks through at Inverness

-On this day, In 1993 Paul Azinger won his only major championship in a sudden death playoff at the PGA Championship at Inverness Club.
+On August 15th, 1993 Paul Azinger won his only major championship in a sudden death playoff at the PGA Championship at Inverness Club.
 After shooting rounds of 69-66-69-68 for a 272 total it was good enough to match the third round leader, Greg Norman for a playoff.
 Azinger birdied four of the last seven holes to get into the playoff with Norman, and after many close calls in major’s it was finally his time.